Click the headings below to jump to the relevant part of this page

 We work from a modified bespoke curriculum which has seven areas of learning; Literacy, Mathematics, Understanding the World, Expressive Arts and Design, Physical Development, Personal, Social and Emotional Development and Sensory Development.
 The Curriculum is applied through the Topic Cycle which changes termly.
-The students will also have the opportunity to gain AQA accreditations and complete the ASDAN Personal Progress award as they study specific units of work.
+Pupils receive accreditation through AQA’s Unit Award Scheme and through ASDAN’s Personal Progress units.

 We keep in contact with parents and carers on a daily basis through each child’s home-school diary to report on daily activities and events.
 We also offer regular ‘themed’ sessions, inviting parents and carers to join us in class to showcase students’ work.

 Students can be part of the Sixth Form department for three years, until the end of the academic year in which they are 19.
 In sixth form there is an emphasis on developing students’ abilities to use key skills in practical ways in, for example, work towards qualifications in English and Maths.
 It is also a time to develop important life skills.
 The students work on a broad range of skills with real-life applications, often through the ASDAN Personal Progress and Personal and Social Development accreditation programmes.

 Much of our learning takes place out in the community, preparing students for life beyond school and developing their skills in practical situations.
 This might take the form of shopping in preparation for a cooking activity, or helping out at a local shop or school.